CALL US FOR A FREE CONSULTATION: 0207 459 4037

 These vital notices can impact the financial flow of your project.
 We ensure that any Pay Less Notice issued or received is compliant, timely, and valid, thereby safeguarding your interests.
 This can ultimately avoid construction disputes and costs of having to defend your position in litigation or construction adjudication.

-Our construction dispute lawyers have recently written an article to help clients on the requirements for a Pay Less Notice – Pay Less Notice in Construction – Understanding Your Rights.
+Our construction dispute lawyers have recently written an article to help clients on the requirements for a Pay Less Notice – Pay Less Notice in Construction – Understanding Your Rights

 In cases where construction disputes arise, we help our clients craft the best strategic response and negotiate whether it is challenging the amount in a Payment Application or disputing the validity of a Pay Less Notice.